AumPatel2208/Advanced_Games_Tech/README.md

 ## Documentation checklist
 - finite state machines for the enemies
 - maybe describe the animation handler or something better if i do come up with something
+- Had to get rid of death and getting hit animations from minitour enemy for size reasons

 ## Souls-Like Game